OlegDzhuraev/TailEffect/README.md

 ![Tail Effect](https://media.giphy.com/media/EL5dXX61usfsWkYYYd/giphy.gif)

+This is early version, changes is coming in future.

 ## How to install
 You can install plugin via Unity Package Manager as git package from github repository: